-In 2021, our board of directors, executives and leaders throughout the organization focused to identify our top environmental, social and governance (ESG) priorities for 2022 and beyond.
-In 2022, for each of our top priorities, we focused on: (1) identifying data, measures and metrics, (2) assessing our current performance, (3) setting both shortand long-term goals for each of our top priorities, and (4) beginning to execute on our plans for each of these areas.
-The figure below shows the results of our ESG priority setting initiative in terms of both importance to stakeholders and our Company's success.
+Our board of directors, executives and leaders throughout the organization have identified our top environmental, social and governance ("ESG") priorities.
+The figure below shows the results of our ESG priorities in terms of both importance to stakeholders and our Company's success.